pivotal-cf/docs-pks/in-cluster-monitoring.hbs.md

 1. Enable one or more supported components and integrations in the **{{  vars.product }}** tile >
 **In-Cluster Monitoring**.
 For more information about supported components and integrations, see [Monitoring Components and Integrations](#integrations) below.

-1. To activate TKGI sink resources, Wavefront, or vRealize Operations integration, follow the instructions in _In-Cluster Monitoring_ for your IaaS:
+1. To activate TKGI sink resources or vRealize Operations integration, follow the instructions in _In-Cluster Monitoring_ for your IaaS:

     * [Installing {{  vars.product }} on vSphere](installing-vsphere.html#cluster-monitoring)